jacobmmorgan/School-Notes/Pledging/Untitled 3.md

-why not my brothers since we live ane cherish the principles of the kapap sigma fratenirty throw such a halo
+why not my brothers since we live ane cherish the principles of the kapap sigma fratenirty throw such a halo around those principles that they may be handed down